-Since 2008 multiple reports are emerging in Northern, Mid and Eastern Europe demonstrating that low energy buildings are sensitive to overheating.
-See on ES-SO homepage In a report by the NHBC Understanding Overheating - Where to start (2012) amongst the multiple causes are doubleglazed windows with low-e coating that prevents the heat from escaping.
+Over the last decade multiple reports are emerging in Europe demonstrating that low energy buildings are sensitive to overheating.
+See on ES-SO homepage In a report by the NHBC Understanding Overheating - Where to start (2012) amongst the multiple causes are double-glazed windows with low-e coating that prevents the heat from escaping.
 The report furthermore states that houses with unshaded west-facing glass will suffer from higher levels of solar gain during the warmer parts of the day due to the glass coatings.

-Prof Heiselberg from Aalborg University in Denmark highlights in his work on passive cooling project (part of the EU Venticool) that modern air-tight and well-insulated buildings have an increased need for cooling, not only in the summer, but throughout most of the year.
+Prof Heiselberg from Aalborg University in Denmark² highlights in his work on passive cooling project (part of the EU Venticool project) that modern air-tight and well-insulated buildings have an increased need for cooling, not only in the summer, but throughout most of the year.
 He states that indoor temperatures that are too high is the most common reported problem in post-occupancy studies, even during the heating season.

 In both homes and hospitals, solar shading is identified as a key, passive solution to overheating.
 The World Green Building Council report Health, Wellbeing and Productivity in Offices - The next chapter for green building (2014) identifies four drivers for green buildings that are conducive to healthy, productive occupiers: